shivaraj-bh/nix-workshop/workshop-1/presentation.md

 <!-- Appologise for the clickbaity title. -->
 ---
 ### Build a working derivation
-#### Previous derivation will fail to build because of invalid builder.
-Let's fix that.
+#### Previous derivation failed to build because of invalid builder.
+Let's fix that!
 #### We will be using `bash` as our builder from nixpkgs.
 Before that, let's understand what nixpkgs is.
 #### You can think of it as the collection of these derivations.
-Someone else has written how to build those packages for us and we can use them.
+Someone else has written how to build those packages and we can use them.
 Here's a basic script that bash can execute:
 ```bash
 # examples/builder.sh